Statements and Fees

 What is a Pay By Mail statement?

-If you drive on a TxDOT-owned toll road without an active TxTag, Dallas TollTag, or Houston EZ TAG account, you will receive a statement in the mail for your toll charges.
+If you drive on a TxDOT-owned toll road without an active TxTag, Dallas TollTag, Houston EZ TAG, or Kansas K-TAG account, you will receive a statement in the mail for your toll charges.
 The statement will include a $1.15 mailing fee.
 Pay By Mail toll rates are one-third higher than TxTag rates to cover the additional cost of processing these transactions.

 How can I pay my statement?